 The large hams or thick slices are perfect for me for the holidays!!

 Again just like the ham I just checked what it looked like in my Red container.
-To me, average-sized slice is the size that fits neatly on a slice of bread.
+To me, an average-sized slice is the size that fits neatly on a slice of bread.

 Because whole turkey meat is approved for the 21 Day Fix, I don’t stress too much over finding “chunks” of deli turkey.
+When I want a whole turkey breast I just roast one!

 That covers all I know about our Red container!
 But I am always trying to learn.